|Geology at Cone Crater||Geology Stations F and G|

 134:01:47 Shepard: Okay.

-[This "very, very soft" rock may be a regolith breccia, a clump of soil consolidated in an impact.
-Regolith breccias are also known as "instant rock".]134:01:49 Haise: Okay, copied 15-N.
+[This "very, very soft" rock is a regolith breccia, a clump of soil consolidated in an impact.
+Regolith breccias are also known as "instant rock".
+They put two pieces of the rock in bag 15-N but, by the time the bag was opened at the Lunar Receiving Lab in Houston, it contained "seven fragments with a lot of ‘residue’"]134:01:49 Haise: Okay, copied 15-N.

 134:01:56 Shepard: (Garbled).